mosesoak/react-native-hybrid-ts-app/README.md

 # React Native Hybrid Typescript App

-Let's build a hybrid app!
+Let's build a hybrid app using Typescript!

+This experiment sets up separate frontend & native packages, with some simple copy scripts to move code back and forth for now.

+The idea is that by isolating the projects, top-level configurations can live separately.

 ## frontend (Web)